 EU arms embargo on Somalia

-On 23 January 1992 the UN Security Council decided to declare an arms embargo on Somalia in January 1992 due to the ongoing civil war and a humanitarian crisis (Resolutions 733 and 751).
-Somalia, wracked by ongoing fighting and serious violations of human rights, remains under embargo.
+In January 1992 the UN Security Council imposed an arms embargo on Somalia due to the ongoing civil war and a humanitarian crisis.
+The EU has implemented the embargo and subsequent amendments to it..

 In January 2003 Council Regulation (EC) No 147/2003 was added to further enforce the arms embargo.